Vedang-15/digimart-ecommerce-genai/README.md

-# 🛍️ AI-Powered E-Commerce Web Application
+# 🛍️ Digimart (AI-Powered E-Commerce Web Application)

 This is a full-stack e-commerce web application built using **Angular**, **Spring Boot**, and **MySQL**, with integrated **AI-powered features** for enhanced user experience.
 The application includes secure authentication, order history, and product catalog management.
 It also demonstrates cutting-edge **Generative AI integration** using **local LLMs** and **mock AI** for production deployment.